 The internationally recognized scientist Cheikh Mbow, who heads the Washington, D.C. based think tank START International was born in Senegal in 1969 and grew up in a competitive environment where getting a good education and realizing one’s potential was an overall priority.

-I was raised up in a family where academic achievements were highly valued.
+I was raised in a family where academic achievements were highly valued.
 If you had the talent and the skills, you were expected to translate them into professional development.
 It was as simple as that, Cheikh Mbow explains.

 He did not disappoint his parents.
 Cheikh Mbow had a natural craving to learn and he worked hard.
 From primary school to high school, his grades were always amongst the highest in his class.
-At the Cheikh Anta Diop-Dakar University, where he finished his bachelor’s degree in geography in 1995, he received the first award at the time.
+At the Cheikh Anta Diop-Dakar University, where he finished his bachelor’s degree in geography in 1995, he received his first award.
 The following year, he was selected to take an advanced degree in environmental science botany at the Institute of Environmental Sciences-ISE in the Faculty of Science, also at Cheikh Anta Diop-Dakar University.
 He specialized in remote sensing.
 When two PhD opportunities abroad came up, one in France and one in Denmark, he was asked to apply.
 He chose the Danish option under Danida’s ENRECA (Enhancement of Research Capacity) programme.